custom-cards/upcoming-media-card/README.md

 <br>
 <p style="margin-top: 20px;"></p>
-Note: &nbsp;Remember to clear your web browser cache if you can't get a new feature to work after upgrading.
+Note: &nbsp;Remember to clear your web browser cache if you can't get a new feature to work after upgrading to a new version.

 <p style="margin-top: 40px;"></p>